shsajjadi/OctaveCoder/README.md

 - 'outname'    :   same as NAME (default)

 The name of the generated .oct file.
-By default it is get the value of NAME.
+By default it gets the value of NAME.
 It is recommended to use other names to avoid shadowing of functions.
 It can be a character string or a cell array of character strings.
 If NAME is a cell array, 'outname' should also be a cell array.

 - 'outdir'     :   current folder (default)